mksachs/glow_ml/README.md

 ## Discussion

 Modeling in general can be a tricky business, and models are only as good as the data provided.
-The model that developed for this project should be thought of as an initial crack at the problem and not the final solution.
+The model that was developed for this project should be thought of as an initial crack at the problem and not the final solution.
 That being said, the final model that is included in this package does a really good job of predicting when workers *won't* have an accident.
 It does not do a great job of predicting when they *will*.
 Let's look at the stats:

 ```bash
 ### Stats for the "Predict Accident" model ###